@Input in Angular

 2. Child Component (Receives Data)

-The child component uses the @Input
+The child component uses the @Input decorator to receive data.

 import { Component, Input } from '@angular/core';